Davidsmeek/Data--Analysis/AI Chatbot Usability/README.md

 - **Scope**: Focused solely on online shoppers in Lagos; may differ by region or industry
 - **Technology Bias**: Perception-based data may not reflect actual chatbot performance
 - **No Longitudinal Data**: One-time responses limit insights into evolving user experiences

+  ---

+> 📬 *Feel free to reach out if you’d like help with your Academic Research Analysis!*